-Neighborhood 47-30 is directly south of neighborhood 20, and commercial development is concentrated along Vashon Highway Southwest, clustered near Southwest Cemetery Road and Southwest 204th Street, both in the north-central portion of the neighborhood.
+Neighborhood 47-30 is directly south of neighborhood 20. and commercial development is concentrated along Vashon Southwest, clustered Highway near Southwest Cemetery Road and Southwest 204th Street, both in the north-central portion of the neighborhood.
 Commercial structures are mostly one-story stand-alone buildings.
 Commercial uses are evenly distributed between retail, restaurant, office, service garage, warehouse, and institutional.

 At the north edge of neighborhood 30 is the former world headquarters of K2 Sporting Goods.
 The company vacated the island in 2006, moving to a location in Seattle's SODO district.
 The 160,000 square foot facility (by far the largest building on the island) has been vacant and available for sale or lease since the move.
-As of the 2018 assessment year the building has visible deterioration from the long-term vacancy.
+A physical inspection during 2017 revealed that the buildings had visible deterioration from the long-term vacancy.
+The property sold in July of 2018 for just over the land value and the purchasers plan to repurpose it though no building permits appear on record yet.

-Construction of the new Vashon Center for the Arts was completed in neighborhood 30 in 2016.
-This new 20,000 square foot performing arts facility includes a 285 seat theater along with an art gallery and large lobby/event space.
+The Vashon Center for the Arts is a 20,000 square foot performing arts facility that includes a 285 seat theater along with an art gallery and large lobby/event space.
 The building was constructed adjacent to the Blue Heron Art Center at the corner of Vashon Highway SW and Cemetery Road.
-The Blue Heron building will be renovated as phase 2 of this project.